sid-code/dhtsim/README.md

 # DHT simulator

 This is an abstract network simulator created for the purpuse of simulating distributed hash tables.
-It is written in C++17 and has no dependencies other than the standard library.
+It is written in C++17 and depends on the standard library and ssl (for the SHA1 function).
 Either `clang` or `g++` can be used to compile it.

 ## The network